 - A positive allergy test to chickpea, or other food, indicates an allergy might exist.
 A supervised food challenge, if warranted, is the only way to definitively diagnose a food allergy.

-For those with peanut allergy who have already eaten and tolerated chickpeas, Dr. Sicherer sees no reason to avoid chickpea consumption.
+For those with a peanut allergy who have already eaten and tolerated chickpeas, Dr. Sicherer sees no reason to avoid chickpea consumption.